-We’re all trying to adjust to the social distancing measures that have radically altered the way we live our lives.
-Both the Coronavirus Act 2020 and the Health Protection (Coronavirus) (Wales) Regulations 2020 recently came into force in Wales and have put us all under significant restrictions.
+Coronavirus has altered the way we live our lives.
+Both the Coronavirus Act 2020 and the Health Protection (Coronavirus) (Wales) Regulations 2020 came into force in Wales, providing the framework to put us under significant restriction.

-This new legislation doesn’t make changes to the Mental Capacity Act (MCA) or the Deprivation of Liberty Safeguards (DoLS), but it may mean taking a different approach to how it’s applied.
-The government have published Coronavirus (COVID-19): looking after people who lack mental capacity guidance on this.
+This legislation hasn’t made changes to the Mental Capacity Act (MCA) or the Deprivation of Liberty Safeguards (DoLS), but it may mean taking a different approach to how it’s applied.
+The government published Coronavirus (COVID-19): looking after people who lack mental capacity to provide guidance on this.

-The Social Care Institute for Excellence (SCIE) has produced some very helpful, comprehensive guidance to help you think through mental capacity and implications of the Covid-19 pandemic.
+The Social Care Institute for Excellence (SCIE) has produced some very helpful, comprehensive guidance to help you think through mental capacity and implications of Covid-19.
+SCIE highlight that:

 - new or returning staff/volunteers in social care will need to understand the MCA and the importance of the rights of people with cognitive impairments